 At first we need to know what continuity is assuming most of you are beginners.
 Continuity is a property of electronic/electrical circuit, which means there is no gap or break (open link) in the circuit.
 All necessary electric components are connected to each other so that it can perform its job flawlessly.

 Assume you are holding a piece of wire between two hands.
 Now, the wire is one piece and so continuous.
-But now your friend comes and make a cut in the middle of the wire (He he, reminds me of “Cut The Rope” 😊 ).
+But now your friend comes and make a cut in the middle of the wire.
 You are still holding two ends, but is it continuous any more?
 NO. Because your stupid friend did some nuisance.
 So, This is the way we can describe “Continuity”.
 Actually, when you make circuits, some unintentional loose connection may remain there and that voids continuity of circuit.
 We need to find out them using the Continuity Test feature of our Multi meter.

 To check continuity with multi meter you need to adjust the selector knob according to the position shown in the picture.